Can Exercise Harm My Baby? How to Stay Fit, Fabulous and Pregnant

 How to avoid injury

 The first step in avoiding injuries is to be aware of them.
-Acknowledging the changes occurring in the body and making compensations will prevent majority of injuries from occurring.
+Acknowledging the changes occurring in the body and making compensations will prevent the majority of injuries from occurring.

 Simple stretching of the hamstrings and gluteals (muscles that we sit on) can reduce/prevent pain, leg cramps and muscle fatigue.
-Pain and spasms in the round ligaments (connective tissue connecting the pubic bones) can be aggravated by certain exercises, like shifting weight form one leg to another.
+Pain and spasms in the round ligaments (connective tissue connecting the pubic bones) can be aggravated by certain exercises, like shifting weight from one leg to another.
 Pelvic tilts on all fours and bridging exercises help reduce this irritation.

 Special care should be taken when ascending stairs, or walking on uneven surfaces and a helping hand is recommended if any concerns arise.